The Art Gallery Guardian

 The number of cuts such that is .

-With more careful analysis using tree packing, Karger obtained the following [2].
+With more careful analysis using tree packing, Karger added a floor function to the exponent [2].

 Theorem3